 The Mediation Process

-Initiating the mediation process calls for the first step, the agreement to mediate.
-It’s a stage where all involved parties express their voluntary desire to partake in the mediation procedure.
+All involved parties must express their voluntary desire to partake in mediation.
 This willingness signifies their commitment to a more collaborative dispute resolution method rather than resorting to a court trial.

 - Present their perspective: Every party gets to present their version of the case, including what led to the dispute and the damages or issues that arose.